 Joe Suleyman became the director of the New Hanover County Environmental Management Department in June 2012.
 In this position, Joe is responsible for managing a fully integrated solid waste management program that serves New Hanover County residents and businesses.
 The Environmental Management Department consists of dedicated men and women who operate four divisions: recycling, household hazardous waste, landfill, and administration.

-Joe is a United States Army combat engineer veteran and was deployed to Bosnia-Herzegovina during Operation Joint Endeavor.
+Joe is a United States Army infantry and combat engineer veteran and was deployed to Bosnia-Herzegovina during Operation Joint Endeavor.
 After leaving the military, Joe entered the world of waste management as an operations manager at Alcoa’s hazardous waste treatment, storage, and disposal facility in Arkansas.
 Prior to joining the New Hanover County team, he served in leadership roles in the private sector in solid waste collection, transfer, and disposal including operation of municipal solid waste landfills and recycling facilities.

 Oversees a staff of 20 personnel operating the county's municipal solid waste (MSW) landfill, including construction and demolition debris recycling, scrap tire program, in-vessel composting system, wastewater treatment systems, equipment maintenance, and landfill scale house operations.